ValPaliy/valticus/content/posts/GNU on Windows (GoW) - Linux commands in Windows.md

 ---
-title: GNU on Windows (GoW) - Linux commands in Windows
+title: GNU on Windows (GoW) - Linux Commands on Windows
 description: Did you know there's a way to execute Linux commands in Windows?
 Read on to find out how.
 published: 2021-04-19
 author: